Technical Introduction

 When a user loads a page, Thompson Sampling selects among cached candidates:

 CTR is sampled from a Beta-Bernoulli posterior using time-bucketed statistics (1-minute granularity, 60-minute rolling window).
-The log(1 + CPM) term ensures higher bids have an advantage but CTR dominates — a creative that users actually click beats one that merely bids high.
+The exponent α (bidWeight) is publisher-configurable — α=0.3 (Discovery) lets quality dominate so small advertisers compete; α=0.5 (Balanced) is sqrt(CPM), the default; α=0.7 (Revenue) tilts back toward higher bids.
+CTR is the multiplicative factor: a creative that users actually click beats one that merely bids high.

 5. Self-Tuning PI Pacing